k5cents/models-markets/docs/pres/markets_models.md

 ## Forecasting Models

+Montel carlo simulations = probability distribution

+1. Define a domain of possible inputs
+2. Generate inputs randomly from a probability distribution over the domain
+3. Perform a deterministic computation on the inputs
+4. Aggregate the results

+* Draw share of vote, compared
+* 20,000 interations
+* Law of large numbers

 ## About FiveThirtyEight

 * Founded in 2008, sold to NYT then ABC
 * Least inaccurate in 2016

 > Someone could look like a genius simply by doing some fairly basic research into what really has predictive power in a political campaign